Please note this term of supply is only in respect of NSG Energy, our ring-fenced business energy and water brand.

 4.3 The Client acknowledges that by entering into a New Energy Supply Contract with an Energy Supplier, the Client is contracting directly with the Energy Supplier in this respect, and not with us.
 As such, the Client agrees that we are not liable in relation to any transactions, dealings, or arrangements made between the Client and the relevant Energy Supplier and that any such transactions, dealings, or arrangements (including any payment obligations) are the Client’s sole responsibility.

-5.1 Notwithstanding any Default Fee detailed in Clause 4.2, there is no direct fee payable by you to us in connection with the Services unless:
+5.1 Domestic homeowners only pay an annual membership fee.
+Whilst for businesses notwithstanding any Default Fee detailed in Clause 4.2, there is no direct fee payable by you to us in connection with the Services unless:

 Disclaimer: If you have failed to make payment weekly or in full, or refuse to make payment before contracts have been agreed, we will enact clause 5.2;